Consumer choice: Characteristics of the indifference curve

 Indifference curves are heuristic devices used in microeconomics to convey preferences of a consumer graphically along with the limitations of a consumer's budget.

 An indifference curve shows the various combination of two goods that leave the consumer equally satisfied.
 For example, every point on the indifference curve I1 (as shown in the figure above), which represents a unique combination of good X and good Y, will give the consumer the same utility.

 Indifference curves have a few assumptions that explain their nature.

 Firstly, indifference curves are typically convex to the origin of the graph.
 This is because it is assumed that a given consumer will sacrifice consumption in one good for more consumption of the other good.
 Thus, the marginal rate of substitution (MRS), which is the slope of the indifference curve at any single point along the curve, will decrease when moving down a given indifference curve.
 Indifference curves can also take various other shapes depending on the preferences of the consumer.

-Secondly, for a given consumer, their indifference curves cannot intersect each other.
-This is because the same set of consumption for a given individual cannot represent two different utility values.
+Secondly, for a given consumer, an indifference curve cannot intersect itself.
+This is because the same consumption of a good for a given individual cannot represent two different utility values.

 Thirdly, it is assumed that individuals are more satisfied with a bundle of goods on an indifference curve that is further away from the origin.
 From the graph above, the indifference curve I3 would give the consumer the highest utility whereas I1 would give the lowest utility.

 The indifference curves shown in the figure above adhere to the three assumptions outlined in that they are convex, do not intersect, and have a higher utility the further the indifference curve is away from the origin.